 1Now there was a famine in the days of David for three years, year after year.
 And David sought the face of Yahweh.
 Yahweh said, “It is because of Saul and because of the House of Blood-guilt, because he put to death the Gibeonites.”

-2The king called the Gibeonites and said to them (now the Gibeonites were not of the children of Israel, but of the remnant of the Amorites.
-And the children of Israel had sworn an oath to them, but Saul had sought to strike them down in his zeal for the children of Israel and Judah);
+2So the king called the Gibeonites and spoke to them.
+Now the Gibeonites were not of the children of Israel, but were of the remnant of the Amorites, and the children of Israel had sworn an oath to them, but Saul had sought to strike them down in his zeal for the children of Israel and Judah.

-3and David said to the Gibeonites, “What should I do for you?
+3and David said to the Gibeonites, “What can I do for you?
 And in what way can I make atonement, so that you will bless the inheritance of Yahweh?”

 7But the king spared Mephibosheth, the son of Jonathan the son of Saul, because of the oath of Yahweh that was between them; between David and Jonathan the son of Saul.